nishabe/Refresher-OBJC/README.md

 The purpose is not to include every minor aspects about Objective C, but to provide a simple reference material that comes handy during day today development related activities.

 The topics are divided in to two.
 They are:

-1. UI Controls 2.
-Concepts
+1. UI Controls
+2. Concepts

-Here is a GIF as an indicative summary of features.
+Here is a GIF showing a summary of features included in this repo.
-Here is a short video on this respository.

 ![alt tag](https://github.com/nishabe/Refresher-OBJC/blob/master/Screenshots/u.gif)
 ![alt tag](https://github.com/nishabe/Refresher-OBJC/blob/master/Screenshots/c.gif)

+Here is a short video of the 'UI Controls' tab.

+Here is a short video of the 'Concepts' tab.

 ***
 ##1.
 UI Controls